 Epstein emphasizes in her research that school communication and parent volunteering must be inclusive and reach the whole parent community.
 The author underlines that volunteer opportunities shouldn’t be limited to school hours but should extend to community partnerships and off-school hours to get all parents involved.
 Additionally, volunteer opportunities should be culturally inclusive, and all families’ knowledge, including those who are not as educated or come from other countries, should be valued.
 When families navigate the three spheres -school, home, and community- extending the opportunities to local community partnership programs makes sense.

-Number Five: Parents, including Parent Organizations, Must Be Involved in the Decision Making.
-A Unified School Communication Platform Includes Parent Groups.
+Parents, including Parent Organizations, Must Be Involved in the Decision Making

 Epstein writes, “Include parents in school decisions, developing parent leaders and representatives.”
 (2009, Epstein and Ass., p.
 16) However, when it comes to operating parent-driven school engagement, many parent organizations communicate in a silo.
 They may self-organize a WhatsApp group or a text message thread.
 While this may be a quick approach to connect with a handful of parents, it misses several benchmarks, such as: